caffeinehealth/Caffeinehealth/README.md

 	- Run the included script: `.\	ools\deploy.ps1` or `.\deploy.ps1` (PowerShell)
 	- Or use `npx vercel --prod` to deploy to production and get a site URL.

+	Important: If your project is inside a subfolder (e.g., `caffeine-health`), Vercel needs to build from that subfolder.
+We already added a `vercel.json` config to point to `caffeine-health/package.json`.
+If you imported the project and the site shows a blank screen, redeploy the project after confirming the following in the Vercel Dashboard:

+	 - Build Command: `npm run build`
+	 - Output Directory: `dist`
+	 - (If you didn't rely on `vercel.json`) Root Directory: set to `caffeine-health`

+	Then re-deploy the latest commit to rebuild the static site.

 Notes:
 - If you want continuous automatic deploys on push to `main`, set up the Vercel GitHub integration or use the GitHub Action workflow that we included (`.github/workflows/deploy-vercel.yml`) — set the following repo secrets: `VERCEL_TOKEN`, `VERCEL_ORG_ID`, `VERCEL_PROJECT_ID` (obtainable from Vercel Dashboard).
 - The Vercel config `vercel.json` is included and configures your app as a static build with SPA routing.